EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/utilize-timestruct.md

 In above's example, we assume that we have in total 24 operational periods which have the same duration each, _i.e._, a duration of 1.
 The unit in itself is not important, but it can be either if you consider that a duration of 1 corresponds to one hour.
-In this case, the operational periods would correspond to full day.
+In this case, the operational periods would correspond to a full day.

 !!! note

     All operational periods are continuous.
 This implies that one is not allowed to have jumps in the representative periods.
-This affects all "dynamic" constraints, that is constraints where the current operational period is dependent on the previous operational period.
+This affects all "dynamic" constraints, that is, constraints where the current operational period is dependent on the previous operational period.
 In `EnergyModesBase.jl`, this is only the case for the level balance in `RefStorage`.
 Representative periods allow for jumps between operational periods, as outlined below.

 Note that `TimeStruct.jl` does not require that each operational period has the same length.
 Consider the following example: